Nlytn/AppSec-Writeups/OverTheWire/Bandit/bandit0.md

 ## Step 1: Recon / Information Gathering
 This first level is relatively simple.
 We need to login to the game via SSH (Secure Shell).

 Secure Shell is a technology that allows secure remote connections.
 This allows secure communication and file transfer employing robust security mechanisms for safety.
-As long as the service is installed on both sides, you should be able to connect with either a password,
+As long as the service is installed on both sides, you should be able to connect with either a password, passphrase or SSH key.

 ![Screenshot of challenge text](/Assets/bandit0.png)